- Home

 Pet Insurance covers the cost of many common pet health conditions.
 Prepare for the unexpected by getting a quote from top pet insurance providers.

-Recovery of Nonsteroidal Anti-Inflammatory Drug Toxicity in Cats
+Recovery of Non-Steroidal Anti-Inflammatory Drug Toxicity in Cats

-The prognosis for recovery from NSAID toxicity in your cat is guarded to poor.
-Full recovery is possible if veterinary care was received immediately or shortly after ingestion.
-Some cats may experience long-term health consequences if toxicity isn’t caught in time or if the dosage was severe.
-These pets may require treatment with medications that promote kidney or heart health.
-Unfortunately, many cats that suffer from NSAID toxicity will not survive.
-Once shock and organ failure has set in, chances of survival lower exponentially.
+Unfortunately, some cats that suffer from NSAID toxicity will not survive.
+Once shock and organ failure have set in, the chances of survival decrease exponentially.
 Rapid and thorough treatment provides the best chance of your cat living a long and healthy life.

-Nonsteroidal Anti-Inflammatory Drug Toxicity Average Cost
+Non-Steroidal Anti-Inflammatory Drug Toxicity Average Cost

 From 416 quotes ranging from $200 - $1,000